 - that it is OK to have uncertainty.
-They do not have to • have all of the answers immediately; - to use time and listening as a diagnostic tool break down consultations with planned follow-up; - that rapport with children and their parents/carers is important if this is the first attendance.
-Without it, the parent/carer doesn't have a relationship with the clinician may be sensitive to feeling judged; - always REFER EARLY for other opinions, when there are concerns about child behaviour - it is a team effort; - look for signs of Adverse Childhood Experiences (ACEs) / domestic violence, etc; - where possible, attend a parenting courses either as a parent or as a professional: Circle of Security, toolbox parenting or the Positive Parenting Program (often - contribute to the creation of a practice environment that scaffolds patients, families, the
+They do not have to have all of the answers immediately; - to use time and listening as a diagnostic tool break down consultations with planned follow-up; - that rapport with children and their parents/carers is important if this is the first attendance.
+Without it, the parent/carer doesn't have a relationship with the clinician may be sensitive to feeling judged; - always REFER EARLY for other opinions, when there are concerns about child behaviour - it is a team effort; - look for signs of Adverse Childhood Experiences (ACEs) / domestic violence, etc; - where possible, attend a parenting courses either as a parent or as a professional: Circle of Security, toolbox parenting or the Positive Parenting Program (often referred to as triple P); - contribute to the creation of a practice environment that scaffolds patients, families, the community and the GP.